Privy Garden of the Palace of Whitehall

 The Privy Garden of the Palace of Whitehall was a large enclosed space in Westminster, London, that was originally a pleasure garden used by the late Tudor and Stuart monarchs of England.
 It was created under Henry VIII and was expanded and improved under his successors, but lost its royal patronage after the Palace of Whitehall was almost totally destroyed by fire in 1698.

 From the start of the 18th century onwards, the garden went through major changes as it fell into neglect.
 It was painted in 1747 by Canaletto during a period of transition, as Westminster was being transformed by the construction of new buildings and roads.
-By the start of the 19th century it had been redeveloped as the site for a row of townhouses, some of which were occupied by prime ministers seeking homes near the government buildings nearby.
-The last remnants of the Privy Garden were destroyed in 1938 during the construction of government offices which now house the Ministry of Defence's headquarters building.
+By the start of the 19th century, it had been redeveloped as the site for a row of townhouses, some of which were occupied by prime ministers seeking homes near the government buildings nearby.
+The last remnants of the Privy Garden were destroyed in 1938 during the construction of government offices on the site of the present Ministry of Defence Main Building.

 Origins and layout

 The Privy Garden originated in the 16th century as part of the estate of York Place; Cardinal Wolsey's London residence.
 The estate already had a privy, or private, garden that was located behind what is now the Banqueting House.
 An orchard, which was part of the estate, adjoined it to the south.
 When Henry VIII seized York Place, he bought more land to the south of the orchard to expand the estate.
 The old privy garden was cobbled over and later became known as the Pebble Court, while the orchard was converted into a new and much larger Privy Garden, known at first as the "great garden".
 At the time, Westminster was not heavily built up as it is now, and York Place – later renamed Whitehall Palace – lay within a suburban area dominated by parks and gardens.
 St. James's Park, across the other side of Whitehall, was a royal hunting ground.

 Henry's garden was very ornately decorated, as 16th-century visitors noted.
-The Spanish Duke of Nájera wrote of a visit in 1544 in which he saw "a very pleasant garden with great walks and avenues in all directions, containing many sculptures of men and women, children and birds and monsters, and other strange figures in low and high relief."
+The Spanish 3rd Duke of Nájera wrote of a visit in 1544 in which he saw "a very pleasant garden with great walks and avenues in all directions, containing many sculptures of men and women, children and birds and monsters, and other strange figures in low and high relief."
 Von Wedel recorded in 1584 that in the garden were "thirty-four high columns, covered with various fine paintings; also different animals carved in wood, with their horns gilt, are set on the top of the columns, together with flags bearing the queen's arms.
 In the middle of the garden is a nice fountain with a remarkable sun-dial, showing the time in thirty different ways.
 Between the spaces that are planted in the garden there are fine walks grown with grass, and the spaces are planted very artistically, surrounded by plants in the shape of seats."